DataDog/hiring-engineers/answers.md

 3. After you're done setting up your database.
 It's time to do some work!
 * Let's create a custom Agent check that submits a metric named my_metric with a random value between 0 and 1000.
 We can use this [guide](https://docs.datadoghq.com/developers/write_agent_check/?tab=agentv6v7) to create our new agent.
-The first step is to create our two files.
+The first step is to create our two files (make sure the two have the same name)!
     * [conf.d/custom_mymetric.yaml](custom_mymetric.yaml)
     * [checks.d/custom_mymetric.yaml](custom_mymetric.py)